Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Improved a performance of the `UnicodeToAnsi` method of `EncodingHelpers` class.
+   In error message fixed a link to the documentation.

    =============
    DOCUMENTATION